hscarter/long_distance_pollen_dispersal/README.md

 * anosim.R - Analysis of similarities in floral trait data between chemotypes and between populations.
 * betweenPopulations.R - Frequency of between population mating events overall and by chemo- and phenotypes.
 * distance.R - Calculating distances between mating pairs and all plants in Rouse.
-* figure3.R - Hyles behavioral supplement code and figures.
+* figure3.R - Hyles behavioral code and figures.
 * figure1.R - Code for panel B of figure 1.
 * figure2.R - Code for all panels of figure 2.
 * floralRewards.R - Mixed effect models of floral rewards (nectar and sucrose).